Daveb4444/Nationbuilder-scraper/README.md

 The title will be seen by visitors if they hover over the image in the News page.

 ### NB_FIRST_DATE
 The date earliest date of posts to scrape.
-I originally went for just before the 2019 general election, then revised it to the start of the year as there were a few posts that may be worth keeping.
-They can always be hidden in Fleet if the local party decide.

 ## Nationbuilder custom template